 Blue light therapy is generally used for shorter periods of time and should be used with eye shields to protect your eyes.

 Red light used in LED light therapy has longer wavelengths (around 630-660 nanometers), and penetrates relatively deep into the skin, up to about 6 mm.
-It can reach into the dermis layer and stimulate collagen production, which helps skin elasticity and firmness, and aids in the reduction of fine lines and wrinkles.
+It can reach into the dermis layer and stimulate collagen production, which helps skin elasticity and firmness, and can improve the appearance of shallow acne scars.
 Red light also has anti-inflammatory properties and can improve blood circulation, both of which are beneficial for acne-prone skin.
+Red light therapy can also help soothe irritation brought on by other acne treatments like topical retinoids.

 @dr.mamina